Growing up with Roger Federer

 Another inspiring aspect about Federer’s personality that probably isn’t appreciated enough is how he compartmentalised his life.
 Be it the tennis, the fashion, the brands, the philanthropy or looking after his mental health.

 He would play match after match and never retire, but he also knew when to take breaks and rejuvenate himself.
-He had the most attractive game but he took a keen interest in making his on-court attires attractive too – from the jackets at Wimbledon to the all-black Darth Federer at US Opens.
+He had the most attractive game but also took a keen interest in making his on-court attires attractive – from the jackets at Wimbledon to the all-black Darth Federer at US Opens.
 He endorsed a zillion products and carefully built his brand which also allowed him to do great charity work from a young age.
 He launched the Roger Federer Foundation, which helps educate children in Africa, in 2003 and his brand value played a critical role in growing tennis as a sport over the past two decades.
 The gratitude he received from the tennis community after announcing his retirement is testament to that.

 Finally, there was the immense respect he had for the sport.
 From his early days on tour and through the giddy highs, he never missed an opportunity to celebrate the sport’s rich history.
 He mentioned the likes of Rod Laver, Stefan Edberg, Boris Becker and Sampras innumerable times as his inspirations.
 He loved tennis and being a good role model was important to him.
 It even reflected in the way he interacted with his peers, his juniors and the media.
 No matter how brutal the match was or how pointed the question, he would give measured, thoughtful answers.
 There was hardly any ego.

-“I think everyone has realized how great a tennis player he is, but I want to tell a quick story,” former American player James Blake said after the 2006 Indian Wells Final.
+“I think everyone has realized how great a tennis player he is, but I want to tell a quick story,” former American player James Blake said after the 2006 Indian Wells final.
 “About a couple of years ago, I was injured in a hospital in Rome.
 It’s at a time when everyone else is concentrating on their tennis and playing as well as they can, and I got one note at that hospital room and it was from the number 1 player in the world, Roger Federer, wishing me the best.”

 In an increasingly divided world, Federer was a force that mostly just united.
 For his humility, the respect he gave his sport, the effort he put into being a great role model, the goodness he emanated throughout his career – he deserves to be eternally celebrated.
 There will be new champions and naturally, life will move on.
 But any time there’s a discussion on the greatest or most influential athlete in history, I’ll be searching for that name again.
 And rest assured, I won’t struggle to remember it anymore.
 His name is Roger Federer.